warproxxx/warproxxx.github.io/about.md

 Over the last 2 years, I have been working full time/part time on different crypto currency algorithms.
 Recently, I have started having some success.
-This success is a report card from the market verifying that I know some stuffs.
-I am writing in this blog for two reasons:
+Now that Market has validated that I know some stuffs, I can now write.
+My other vested interests to write are:

 - I barley know any one in this space.
 I want to know more people and make more friends.

-- I want to contribute to places where I got a lot of my ideas from.
+- I want to contribute to places where I got many of my ideas.

 ### Contact me